Mamnoon Hussain: Political career

 He ran for the National Assembly of Pakistan in the 2002 Pakistani general election from NA-250 Karachi-XII as a candidate of the PML(N), but was unsuccessful.
 He received 5,565 votes and was defeated by Abdul Sattar Afghani, a candidate of the Muttahida Majlis-e-Amal (MMA).

 Azhar Haroon, the former president of the Karachi Chamber of Commerce and Industry, said: "He had no political affiliation until 1999 but his polite discourse and professional ability impressed Nawaz Sharif, who appointed him as the Governor of Sindh".
 He was a relatively lesser-known figure, described as loyal to Nawaz Sharif, and was elected President of Pakistan as the official nominee of the PML-N in the July 2013 presidential election.
 Hussain secured 432 votes and his only rival Wajihuddin Ahmed received 77.
 He was sworn in on 9 September 2013 in a ceremony held at Aiwan-e-Sadr, attended by mainstream political and military leadership alongside foreign dignitaries, media personnel and his close relatives.
 At the time of assuming the office of president, he became the second oldest president of Pakistan.
 His term for the presidency ended on 8 September 2018.
 He was the second president of Pakistan whose family migrated to Pakistan from India after the Partition of India.
 He belonged to an ethnic Muhajir family.

-Criticism of his own party

-On 19 October 2017 while giving a speech at the USTB, Hussain blasted the leadership of his own party, saying that the government had taken a loan of PKR 14,800 billion but no new schools or hospitals had been built in the past four years.
-The speech was ignored and was not allowed to be broadcast by mainstream media.